CHAPTER SIXTEEN

 “That kid is the worst,” Blake sneered.
 “He’s my boy, but he’s the fucking worst.”

-“Yeah, he is,” I agreed.
-“But he’d throw down for you and that’s all that matters.”
+“He’d throw down for you,” I said, “and that’s all that matters.”

 Blake shrugged dubiously.
 “Whatever.
-I’m gonna get another beer.”
+I’m getting another beer.”

 The annoyed young man walked off towards the keg and Mitchell’s hazel eyes followed him.